magmax/colorize/README.md

 Configuration File
 ----------

 It will find a configuration file in the current directory, in the home directory or in the default path directory.
 The first one found will be used.
+So, it will search for:

+- *./.colorize.conf*
+- *$HOME/.configuration/colorize/colorize.conf*
+- */etc/colorize/colorize.conf*

 The format for this file is very easy: it is a CSV file with next fields: